AICoE/elyra-aidevsecops-tutorial/docs/source/build-images.md

 # Create a first release and image of your project

-The following sub-sections of step 6 can be performed only if you have set your project with your pipelines.
-In order to do that you can followin these instructions: [Setting AICoE CI and Thoth on your repo](https://github.com/AICoE/aicoe-ci#setting-aicoe-ci-on-github-organizationrepository).

-For the purpose of the tutorial the images required are already created using these pipelines, therefore here you can find a description on how they have been created and where they are available.
+This document describes how the [AICoE CI][1] and Thoth pipelines can be used to create the images, and where you can find the images for this project.
+For the purpose of this tutorial, the required images have already been created using these pipelines.

+Please note that in order to execute the steps below for your own repo, you will first need to configure your repo to use AICoE CI and Thoth.
+To do that, you can follow the instructions [here][2].

 ## Ask for new release

-Using pipelines like the AICoE tooling you can rely on bots helping you, as described above in the initial description.
-These pipelines are described in [AICoE Pipeline][1] and you can use them for you projects if you are interested.

-In this case the [.aicoe.yaml](../../.aicoe-ci.yaml) is created with all information relative to build (e.g. base image, build strategy, registry where to push) as described in [AICoE Pipeline][1] documentation.

 Some of the pipelines used in Thoth project are maintained by bots.
-Therefore you can open an issue asking for release (e.g patch, minor, major) and the bots will handle your request.
-One the request will be completed the bot will automatically close the issue as you can see from the images below:
+Therefore you can simply open an issue asking for a release (e.g patch, minor, major) and the bots will handle your request.
+Once the request is completed, the bot will also automatically close the issue, as you can see from the images below:

 <div style="text-align:center">
 <img alt="Open Issue Release" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/OpenIssueRelease.png">